 - exposure therapy (more advanced techniques)

 - many other therapy tools and techniques too numerous to list

 Which one should I choose?

 In many countries there are no legal restrictions on either and thus one can do both or interchange them as the client needs.
 On the other hand in some countries, such as the USA, counselling is highly regulated by and varies from state to state.
-Thus if you are not in Canada, at this time I can only provide coaching.
+Thus if you are not in Canada, at this time I can only provide coaching unless you are in a country that allows unlicensed individuals to practice therapy, you'll need to show me documentation of this.
 Those of you in Canada we can work together to see what fit works best for you.

 *NOTE: The definitions and information above may be different in different countries, i.e. some countries do not prevent unlicensed counsellors from practicing while in other countries counselling is highly regulated.
 At this time coaching is not regulated in ANY country that I am aware of.
 This article is by no means legal advice.